Perfect Stranger (film)

-Perfect Stranger is a 2007 American neo-noir psychological thriller film, directed by James Foley, and starring Halle Berry and Bruce Willis in their first film together since The Last Boy Scout (1991).
-It was produced by Revolution Studios for Columbia Pictures.
+Perfect Stranger is a 2007 American neo-noir psychological thriller film, directed by James Foley, and starring Halle Berry and Bruce Willis.
+It was produced by Revolution Studios for Columbia Pictures, who released the film on April 13, 2007.
+The film was panned by critics, with the critical consensus highlighting the film's twist ending, and grossed $73.5 million against its $60 million budget, making it a box office bomb.